Last Updated on September 24, 2020 by Bryan Fiveash

-If you’re a parent and love DIY, please join our Facebook community!
+If you’re a parent and love DIY projects, please join my Facebook Group!

-Changing the look of your cabinet doors and drawer fronts can be a great and inexpensive addition to a kitchen remodel In this article, you’ll see how I refaced my cabinets and drawers using only 1x4s and Gorilla Wood Glue.
+Changing the look of your cabinet doors and drawer fronts can be a great and inexpensive addition to a kitchen remodel.
+In this article, you’ll see how I refaced my cabinets and drawers using only 1x4s and Gorilla Wood Glue.

 If that sounds easy, that’s because it is!
 As long as you have the right tools, you’ll be able to change the look of your cabinets and drawers too.